Relationships and Adult Attachment Styles

 This blog is the third in a series of four exploring attachment patterns and styles.
-Attachment – that sense of feeling connected to another – plays an important role in our relationships.
-Feeling attached, included and connected in relationship to supportive others is something that makes life wonderful.
-And the reverse is also the case: to feel excluded, isolated, lonely, and disconnected is an agonising experience – one that flies directly in the face of our “need to belong”[1].
+Here we’ll be looking at how attachment styles show up and impact our relationships as adults.
+Attachment – that sense of feeling connected to another – plays an important role in our friendships and intimate relationships.
+Feeling attached, included and connected in relationships to supportive others is something that makes life wonderful.
+And the reverse is also the case: to feel excluded, isolated, lonely, and disconnected is an agonizing experience – one that flies directly in the face of our “need to belong” (Baumeister & Leary, 1995).
 This explains why being stonewalled is so painful.

-In our first blog in this series, we explored the origins of what is now known as Attachment Theory – and how such theory emerged from studying how young children responded in relationships when hurt, separated or when they felt under threat.
+In our first blog in this series, we explored the origins of what is now known as Attachment Theory, and how such theory emerged from studying children’s responses in relationships when separated from their caregiver.
 In the second blog, we looked at the four categories of attachment patterns in children.
-In this blog, we’ll consider attachment styles and patterns in adulthood and how our adult attachment styles can play out in romantic, friend and family relationships.
-Recognising the patterns that tend to play out for us in our adult relationships can be a helpful step towards more fulfilling connections.
+Here, we’ll consider attachment styles in adulthood and these play out in romantic, friend and family relationships.
+Recognizing your attachment patterns in adult relationships can be a helpful step towards more fulfilling connections.
 As with our previous blogs, exploring attachment styles can throw up difficult feelings and painful memories.
-If you do read on, please take your time, and take care of yourself.
+As you do read on, please take your time, and take care of yourself.
 Aim to be attentive to what you feel and need as you reflect on the different adult attachment styles.

 Adult attachment patterns

-Just as there are four widely accepted categories for childhood attachment patterns, the work of American Psychologist, Mary Main, in the 1990s has resulted in the categorisation of four adult attachment patterns.
+Just as there are four widely accepted categories for childhood attachment patterns, research has resulted in the categorization of four adult attachment patterns (George, Main, & Kaplan, 1985).
 These have similarities to the childhood attachment patterns but have slightly different names.

 The four adult attachment patterns are: